Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles: Stable Acoustic Lift

 Since the stable optical lift was achieved for structures much larger than the wavelength \cite{optical-lift-nature, optical-lift-optica}, one can expect that acoustic lift effect may also be discovered beyond the Rayleigh limit.
 In this section, we extend our analysis to the Mie-resonant scattering.
 For numerical calculations, we choose a highly resonant prolate spheroid with $a/b = 0.2$, material parameters $\bar{\beta} = 3$, $\bar{\rho} = 7$, and variable parameter $ka$.
 The Rayleigh-limit expression for the torque, Eq.~\eqref{rayleigh-torque}, is not valid for larger particles because of: (i) higher multipole contributions and (ii) nonlocal effects for each spherical multipole since spheroid has lower symmetry compared to sphere \cite{Tsimokha2022Apr}.

 To address this problem we employ the well-established partial-wave expansion~\cite{blackstock,williams}.
 First, we decompose the incident and scattered fields into spherical multipoles:

-where $A_{n}^m$ and $S_{n}^{m}$ are the expansion coefficients of the incident and scattered fields, $R_n$ are the radial spherical functions containing Hankel and Bessel functions for the scattered and incident fields respectively, and $Y_n^m$ are the spherical harmonics of order $n$ and with the azimuthal number $m$ correspondent to the angular momentum about the $z$-axis.
+where $\sum_{nm} = \sum_{n = 0}^{\infty} \sum_{m = -n}^{n}$, $A_{nm}$ and $S_{nm}$ are the expansion coefficients of the incident and scattered fields, $R_n$ are the radial functions which are equal to spherical Hankel (Bessel) functions for the scattered (incident) field, and $Y_n^m$ are the spherical harmonics of order $n$ and with the azimuthal number $m$ correspondent to the angular momentum about the $z$-axis.
 The torque can be expressed from the exact equation \eqref{force_tensor} taking all excited multipoles into account~\cite{Gong2021May}:

 This equation is valid for arbitrary particle and arbitrary incident field.
-All information about the particle and the incident field is encoded in the the coefficients $S_n^m$ and $A_n^m$, respectively.
+All information about the particle and the incident field is encoded in the the coefficients $S_{nm}$ and $A_{nm}$, respectively.

 The total dipole contribution to the torque (including nonlocal effects) is given by the $n=1$ terms in Eq.~\eqref{eq:tz_all_multipoles}: $T_{z,\text{D}} = \sum \limits_{m} T_z^{(1m)}$.
 This dipole torque can still be expressed via Eq.~\eqref{eq:torque_corr} using the total induced dipole moment $\vb{D}$.
 However, due to the nonlocal effects, the excited dipole moment can no longer be expressed through the local velocity ${\bf v}$, i.e., Eq.~\eqref{monopole_dipole_definition} is no longer valid.
 Instead, the general nonlocal relation between the induced dipole moment and the incident acoustic field takes on the form~\cite{Bobylev2020Sep}: